Skip to main content

 Factor / Indicator

 A quantifiable signal used to select stocks — e.g. P/E, YoY revenue growth, RSI.
-FinLab AI ships 900+ Taiwan and US factors you can combine.
+FinLab AI ships 900+ U.S. and Taiwan factors you can combine.